 Join KUAC and Fairbanks Memorial Hospital as we explore cancer with discussions, screenings, radio stories and a place for you to share a story of your own, all leading up to the premiere of Cancer: The Emperor of All Maladies, March 30, 31, & April 1 on KUAC TV.
 Visit kuac.org/cancerfilm to learn more about this Ken Burns produced series which “matches the epic scale of the disease, reshaping the way the public sees cancer and stripping away some of the fear and misunderstanding that has long surrounded it.”

 Join KUAC for an early sneak-peek from the series and a discussion on cancer March 24th, at 5:30 pm in the Fairbanks Memorial Hospital McGown Room.

 Share your story or the story of a loved one on the project’s story wall HERE.

 If you would like to have KUAC FM or TV share your story, or if your organization would like to be involved in this effort please email Emily at email@example.com.

-LIVE FROM THE ARTISTS DEN is an innovative music series featuring extraordinary artists performing in extraordinary settings.
+LIVE FROM THE ARTISTS DEN is an innovative new music series featuring extraordinary artists performing in extraordinary settings.
 Each episode of the weekly series features an intimate, invitation-only concert by cutting-edge, contemporary musicians, along with artist interviews and insights about the unusual venues chosen.
-The new season features Tim McGraw, Rodrigo y Gabriela, Lily Allen and Jason Mraz.
-Tune in Saturday evenings at 6 thru November on KUAC TV Channel 9.1, or GCI Channel 9 & GCI Channel 657 for HD.
+This new season will feature Zac Brown Band, Alabama Shakes, Cage the Elephant and Damien Rice.
+Tune in Saturdays at 6 pm thru 3/28 on KUAC TV Channel 9.1, or GCI Channel 9 & GCI Channel 657 for HD.